 Before going to Confession you should make a review of mortal and venial sins since your last sacramental confession, and should express sorrow for sins, hatred for sins and a firm resolution not to sin again.

 According to Archdiocesan guidelines, children preparing to celebrate their First Reconciliation must be enrolled in either a Catholic School or the parish's School Religion Program, both during the year of preparation as well as the year immediately prior to preparation.
 In order to prepare for First Holy Communion in the spring, children must first successfully prepare for and receive the Sacrament of Reconciliation.

-For additional information please contact our Coordinator of Religious Education: Gail Hagstrom - (781) 289-8126
+For additional information please contact our Coordinator of Religious Education: Mayra Flores - (781) 289-8126

 Sacraments of Baptism and Marriage